iipc/awesome-web-archiving/README.md

 * [wasapi-downloader](https://github.com/sul-dlss/wasapi-downloader) (Stable) - Java command line application to download crawls from WASAPI.

 * [WarcPartitioner](https://github.com/helgeho/WarcPartitioner) (Stable) - Partition (W)ARC Files by MIME Type and Year

+* [webarchive-indexing](https://github.com/ikreymer/webarchive-indexing) - Tools for bulk indexing of WARC/ARC files on Hadoop, EMR or local file system.

+* [The Archive Browser](https://archivebrowser.c3.cx/) - The Archive Browser is a program that lets you browse the contents of archives, as well as extract them.
+It will let you open files from inside archives, and lets you preview them using Quick Look.
+WARC is supported.
+(OSX only, Proprietary app)

 #### Analysis